dotnet/docfx/docs/designs/multiple-docsets.md

 Each docset is built seperately as a standalone, self-contained unit.
 No states are shared across docsets, e.g., you cannot reference contents in another docset using relative path.

+> We _may in the future_ add another config file that allows more explicit control over which docsets are included.
+For now, all docsets under the current and subdirectories are included as part of the build.

 ## Build Output

 Building against a folder is conceptually the same as building each docset that it contains.
 Output content and structure of building a folder is exactly the same as building each `docfx.yml`.
 There might be some additional aggregated information if necessary.